George Floyd's family lobbies Biden for U.S. police reform on anniversary of death | Politics

 George Floyd's family lobbies Biden for U.S. police reform on anniversary of death

-"The battle for the soul of America has been a constant push and pull between the American ideal that we're all created equal and the harsh reality that racism has long torn us apart."
-Earlier in the day, Floyd's family, including his daughter, Gianna, and two other brothers, met with House Speaker Nancy Pelosi and other lawmakers who promised to secure passage of the legislation.
-Senator Tim Scott, the lead Republican negotiator, told reporters on Tuesday that a main point of contention remained qualified immunity, a legal doctrine that shields individual police officers from lawsuits in certain circumstances.

-A year after his killing sparked a national reckoning over U.S. racial injustice, George Floyd's relatives met on Tuesday with President Joe Biden at the White House and with lawmakers on Capitol Hill to urge passage of police reform legislation in their loved one's name.
-Floyd, a 46-year-old Black man who died in handcuffs with his neck pinned to a Minneapolis street under a white police officer's knee, become the face of a national movement against police brutality and bias in the U.S. criminal justice system.

-In March, the Democratic-majority House of Representatives passed a bill, dubbed the George Floyd Justice in Policing Act, to ban contentious police tactics such as "choke holds," while making it easier to sue individual police officers for unlawful conduct.
 A bipartisan group of lawmakers has been working to hammer out a compromise to win enough Republican support to ensure passage in the Senate, where Democrats hold a razor-thin margin of control.
+"If you can make federal laws to protect the (national) bird, which is the bald eagle, you can make federal laws to protect people of color," Floyd's brother Philonise said in the White House driveway he after five other family members met with Biden and Vice President Kamala Harris.

+A year after his killing unleashed a national reckoning over racial injustice, George Floyd's relatives met on Tuesday with President Joe Biden at the White House and with lawmakers on Capitol Hill to urge passage of police reform legislation in their loved one's name.
+Floyd, a 46-year-old Black man who died in handcuffs with a white Minneapolis police officer kneeling on his neck for over nine minutes, became the face of a national movement challenging police brutality and bias in the U.S. criminal justice system.

+In March, the Democratic-led House of Representatives passed the George Floyd Justice in Policing Act, seeking to end contentious police tactics such as "choke holds," while making it easier to sue individual police officers for unlawful conduct.
+A bipartisan group of lawmakers has been working to hammer out a compromise to win enough Republican support to ensure passage in the Senate, where Democrats hold a razor-thin margin of control.

-"If you can make federal laws to protect the (national) bird, which is the bald eagle, you can make federal laws to protect people of color," Floyd's brother Philonise said on the White House driveway he after five other family members met with Biden and Vice President Kamala Harris.
-He described Biden as supportive, calling him "a genuine guy."
+"If you can make federal laws to protect the (national) bird, which is the bald eagle, you can make federal laws to protect people of color," Floyd's brother Philonise said in the White House driveway he after five other family members met with Biden and Vice President Kamala Harris.
+He described Biden as supportive and "a genuine guy."

 Senator Tim Scott, the lead Republican negotiator, told reporters on Tuesday that a main point of contention remained qualified immunity, a legal doctrine that shields individual police officers from lawsuits in certain circumstances.
 Republicans oppose provisions in the bill rolling back such immunity, while many liberal Democrats say they would only support a bill that abolished it.

 "We have a long way to go still, but it's starting to take form," Scott said.
+The anniversary of Floyd's death also coincided with the swearing in of Kristen Clarke as assistant U.S. attorney general for civil rights, putting her in charge of an investigation into possible patterns of police misconduct in Minneapolis.

+Her nomination was narrowly approved by the Senate on Tuesday, making her the first woman, and the first Black woman, confirmed to that post.
+Speaking to reporters after the swearing-in ceremony at the Justice Department, Harris, the first woman and first woman of color elected as vice president, credited Floyd's family for assuming roles as advocates for justice.

+"They have shown such dignity in the face of such an atrocious tragedy," Harris said.
+"George Floyd should be alive today."
 FLOYD'S LIFE CELEBRATED

-Later on Tuesday, mourners were set to gather for a candlelight vigil at the stretch of road where Chauvin knelt on Floyd's neck.
-Darnella Frazier, a teenage bystander, recorded the killing on her cellphone, uploading video to Facebook that horrified people around the world.
-Floyd had been suspected of passing a counterfeit $20 bill to buy cigarettes.
-By the afternoon, small crowds were gathering at the intersection for a festive, sunny afternoon of music and children's activities.
-A man set out paint ready to create a fresh mural in the square, which has been closed to most vehicle traffic for a year and is filled with flowers and art commemorating Floyd and other Black victims of police violence.

-Minnesota Governor Tim Walz and Minneapolis Mayor Jacob Frey were due to join activists in a city park for nine minutes and 29 seconds of silence in memory of Floyd's murder.
-Demonstrations were planned in New York City.
-Earlier on Tuesday, Shaun Donovan, a Democratic candidate for mayor, was among a group of five protesters arrested for blocking traffic near a major tunnel into Manhattan.
+Minnesota Governor Tim Walz and Minneapolis Mayor Jacob Frey joined activists in the downtown park for nine minutes and 29 seconds of silence in memory of Floyd's murder.
+Later on Tuesday at the Minneapolis traffic corner set aside as George Floyd Square after he died there, crowds gathered for music and children's activities ahead of a candlelight vigil planned in his honor at the spot where he was slain.

+Video of the killing, recorded by teenage onlooker Darnella Frazier, went viral after it was uploaded to social media, sparking worldwide outrage.
+Floyd had been suspected of passing a counterfeit $20 bill to buy cigarettes when he was arrested.
+Across the country, about 300 demonstrators marking the anniversary held a boisterous but peaceful march in the New York City borough of Brooklyn, chanting: "No justice, no peace."
+A separate group of 300 to 400 marched across the Brooklyn Bridge from Manhattan.

 Legislation has been pursued in all 50 U.S. states and the District of Columbia to increase the accountability or oversight of police, and 24 states have enacted new laws, according to the National Conference of State Legislatures.